ReDI-School/js-berlin-2022-fall/lesson08.md

 ### Task 5 (Bonus)

-There's a special sale - if the user buys products for more than 20 EUR, they get 10% rebate.
+There's a special sale - if the user buys products for more than 20 EUR, they get 10% discount.

 ---